alphagov/verify-visual-regression-tests/README.md

 `npm install`

 ## Running tests locally

 Simply run:

 `npm run test`

+Or, to use the script that does some housekeeping, run:

+`./run-tests.sh -e local`

+See the script for all available options.

 With the basic setup as supplied, this will run an initial test on your localhost.
 Everything will fail because you don't have any reference screenshots.
 To get some references, simply approve your test run:

 `npm run approve`

+Or create fresh reference images before running the tests with

+`npm run reference`

+If you're using the script it will automatically generate fresh reference images if you don't have any, before running the tests.

 Now you can happily change your local frontend and run tests (with `npm run test`) to make sure you've not broken things!
 Everytime you do a good change, simply `npm run approve` to update your reference screenshots.

+## Running tests in staging

+Simply run

+`./run-tests.sh -e staging`

 ## Running tests with Concourse